asnelt/mnistvit/README.md

 # Python package mnistvit

-A PyTorch-only implementation of a vision transformer (ViT) for training on MNIST, achieving greater than 99% test accuracy with default parameters and without any data augmentation or pre-training.
+A PyTorch-only implementation of a vision transformer (ViT) for training on MNIST, achieving greater than 99.1% test accuracy with default parameters and without any data augmentation or pre-training, and greater than 99.6% accuracy with data augmentation.
 The ViT architecture and learning parameters can be configured easily.
 Code for hyperparameter optimization is provided as well.

 ## Requirements